-If you experience any tummy discomfort after the biopsy has been taken you can take some Paracetamol or Ibuprofen that you may have at home.
+If you experience any tummy discomfort after the biopsy has been taken, you can take some Paracetamol or Ibuprofen that you may have at home.

-Once you are dressed you can go home.
+Once you are dressed you can then leave the clinic appointment and carry on with whatever you have planned for the rest of the day.
 You are able to go to work if you are feeling well and are also able to drive after the procedure.

 You may experience some vaginal bleeding for the next day or so after having the biopsy taken and this is completely normal.
-It is advisable to wear a sanitary towel just in case this happens and the nurse who is acting as a chaperone throughout the procedure will offer you a sanitary towel when you are getting dressed after having the biopsy taken.
+It is advisable to wear a sanitary towel just in case this happens and the nurse will offer you a sanitary towel when you are getting dressed after having the biopsy taken.